Government of the 22nd Dáil

-17th Government of Ireland

 Nomination of Taoiseach

 The 22nd Dáil first met on 30 June 1981.
 In the debate on the nomination of Taoiseach, Fianna Fáil leader and outgoing Taoiseach Charles Haughey, and Fine Gael leader Garret FitzGerald were both proposed.
 The nomination of Haughey was defeated with 79 votes in favour to 83 against, while the nomination of FitzGerald was carried with 81 in favour and 78 against.
 FitzGerald was appointed as Taoiseach by President Patrick Hillery.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Garret FitzGerald proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.